dylanpieper/ShinySurveyJS-Template/readme.md

 ## Setup Dynamic Fields

+### Option 1: Live Tables

-In this context, dynamic fields are defined as Shiny server operations that track participants or update survey item choices using the URL query and database tables.
-The `config_json` field in the `surveys` table is used to store the dynamic field configuration as a JSON object.
-Remember that conditional logic can be handled by SurveyJS.
+For this option, dynamic fields are defined as Shiny server operations to track participants and/or reactively update field choices using the URL query and database table reads.
+The `config_json` field of the `surveys` table is used to store the dynamic field configuration as a JSON object.
+While this option is useful for participant tracking and real-time updates to the field choices, it requires additional database reads and may not be suitable for large-scale applications.
+Additionally, this option is not designed to handle a large number of dynamic fields.

-1. Run the queries in `setup_example.sql` to create the setup the `surveys`, `config_pid`, `config_vacation`, and `config_doctor_clinic` tables and insert the example data.
+1. Run the queries in `setup_example.sql` to create the setup the `surveys`, `config_pid`, `config_vacation`, `config_doctor_clinic`, and `config_staged_json` tables and insert the example data.
 In Supabase, you can run these queries by clicking "SQL Editor" in the sidebar.

 2. Optionally, create and manage your own dynamic fields table by mapping your fields to the `config_json` field in your `surveys` table as a JSON object:

     -   `table_name`: The table name for the dynamic field
     -   `group_col`: The column name that will be used to filter the dynamic fields
-    -   `select_group`: A logical for using the group column to populate the survey item choices in the JSON field (true) or defining the group in the URL query for tracking (false)
+    -   `select_group`: A logical for using the group column to populate the field choices in the JSON field (true) or defining the group in the URL query for tracking (false)
         -   `group_id_table_name`: If `select_group` is true, the table name to locate the group ID column used in the query for participant tracking
         -   `group_id_col`: If `select_group` is true, the group ID column used in the query for participant tracking
-    -   `choices_col`: The column name used to populate the survey item choices
+    -   `choices_col`: The column name used to populate the field choices
     -   `surveys`: A list of survey names that the dynamic field applies to

 Don't include spaces and special characters for the `group_col` or `group_id_col` value if you use them in the URL query.
 The app will automatically remove underscores when storing the data.

+### Option 2: Staged JSON

+For this option, dynamic field configurations are stored as JSON objects in the `staged_json` field of the `surveys` table.
+An asynchronous worker reads the JSON configuration and re-writes the `json` field if updates are available.
+This method is useful for staging the JSON configuration with an unlimited number of dynamic fields and without cumbersome database table reads.
+However, this option is not designed for participant tracking or real-time updates.

 ## Try Example Surveys

-These examples show how to use dynamic fields to track participants and/or update survey item choices using URL query parameters and database tables.
+These examples show how to use dynamic fields to track participants and/or update field choices using URL query parameters and database tables.
 The dynamic field server logic can be customized in `shiny/survey.R`.

 1.  **survey_llm**: Assign participant ID in URL query with no selections for group or additional choices